suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 AES-CTR is a non-AEAD cipher that provides confidentiality but lacks integrity protection.
 Unlike AES-CBC, AES-CTR uses an IV per block, as shown in {{aes-ctr-fig}}.
-Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the IV MUST start with zero (0) and MUST be incremented by one for each 16-byte plaintext block within the entire slot.
+Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the counter MUST start with the value provided in the IV COSE header field and MUST be incremented by one for each 16-byte plaintext block within the entire slot.
+Firmware authors MUST provide a randomly generated IV value in the COSE header structure.

 In our example, we assume the slot size of a specific flash controller on an IoT device is 64 KiB, the sector size 4096 bytes (4 KiB) and an AES plaintext block size of 16 bytes,